 In days past, many truckers waited hours to get through freeway truck inspection stations.
 That’s because the driver and inspector had to dig through handwritten logs looking for HOS data and any potential violations.

 The process took a long time and kept drivers from getting back on the road.
-ELDs can instantly show inspection officers exactly what they need to know, allowing drivers to zip through the stations and get back on the road in a significantly shorter amount of time.
+The elog system can instantly show inspection officers exactly what they need to know, allowing drivers to zip through the stations and get back on the road in a significantly shorter amount of time.
+Driver training and documentation can also simplify inspections.

 HOS upcoming changes